nate-craft/simplecontrols/README.md

 simplecontrols brightness

 --higher     increments the brightness by 5%
 --lower      decrements the brightness by 5%

+extra flags

+--silent     silences all notifications
 </pre>